 This medieval castle made of Sandstone is a prominent landmark of Nurenberg and can be easily reached on foot.
 After a brief climb, one can get fantastic views of the city.
-The castle houses a museum with a lovely collection of armory and other possessions of the royal family.
+The castle houses a museum with a lovely collection of armoury and other possessions of the royal family.

 One can visit the museum housed inside the castle, but the views you get after climbing are lovely and are the main highlight of the castle visit.
-The castle also houses a deep well which can be seen with a guide who demonstrates how deep the well is by lowering a candle and explains the significance of the well.
+The castle also houses a deep well which can be seen with a guide who demonstrates how deep the well is by lowering a candle and explaining the significance of the well.

 If you explore the castle entirely, you will need at least 1.5-2 hours.